UbiquityDotNET/Llvm.Libs/ReadMe.md

 typing is what source generators and templates are supposed to remove.
 Thus, this library will generate the handle sources **BEFORE** they are compiled in the project.
 (Not to mention it also generates the exports.g.def used by the native code.
-Thus, the generated source files will contain the marshalling attributes so that the interop source generator knows how to generate the correct code.
+Thus, the generated source files will contain the marshaling attributes so that the interop source generator knows how to generate the correct code.

 >To be crystal clear - The problem is **NOT** one of generator run ordering, but on the ***dependency
 > of outputs***.
 By design, Roslyn source generators can only see the original source input, never the